Events Calendar

 October 27, 2025, 10AM – 11AM CST

-Assessment 101 is a free 1-hour training.
+Assessment 101 Part A is a free 1-hour training.
 This training will focus first episode psychosis intake questions.
 Attendees will learn how to feel comfortable asking questions about psychosis and speaking to individuals who are reporting signs and symptoms of first episode psychosis.

 October 29, 2025, 10AM – 11AM CST